kevinkk525/pysmartnode/README.md

 Only tested on loboris fork which also supports SPRAM (which is now supported by official firmware too).
 Works well on this port and can be considered almost stable.
 I did not set up an ESP32 to run continuously yet and my unit has a faulty flash.

-Official ESP32 port is not yet tested but if asyncio works, so will this project.
-Not all of the components are supporting it and help is needed here.
+Official ESP32 port is not yet tested but should work.
+Not all of the components are supporting it and help is needed here as in some modules only the platforms "esp8266" and "esp32_LoBo" are being checked (e.g. ADC)

 ## 2.Getting started